| Home |

 - Baptism is God working on you because of your faith in Christ (Col 2:11-13).

 - Baptism saves us as an appeal for salvation (1Pe 3:21).

 God has ordained that through faith, repentance, and confession, culminating our faith-response with baptism into Christ, we might receive the wonderful grace of God: the forgiveness of our sins through the blood of Jesus Christ!

 WHY DON'T MORE PEOPLE RESPOND THIS WAY TO GOD'S SAVING GRACE?It may be some do not understand the "need" for grace.
 They consider themselves good, moral people.
 Yet, in nearly every example of salvation in the book of Acts, those being saved were already deeply religious and very moral!
 But as Isaiah said, "all our righteousnesses are like filthy rags" (Isa 64:6)!

 It may be some are not aware of the "provision" of grace.
 They may think that they are too sinful to receive God's grace.
 Yet God desires all to be saved (2Pe 3:9), and has offered Jesus as "a ransom for all" (1Ti 2:3-6)!

 It may be that some have not been taught the proper "reception" of grace.
-Many today are told to "say the sinner's prayer" (which is nowhere taught in the Bible), but they are not told what Jesus and His apostles commanded people to do to receive God's saving grace.
+Many today are told to "say the sinner's prayer" (which is nowhere taught in the Bible; for a history of the "sinner's prayer", click here), but they are not told what Jesus and His apostles commanded people to do to receive God's saving grace.
 We need to listen to Christ and His apostles, not modern preachers (Mk 16:15-16; Ac 2:36-38; 22:16)!

 HOW ABOUT YOU?Have you received God's grace?
 Will you receive God's grace?
 You have now read what you must do in order to be saved by the grace of God.